 d.
 Anglers must sign the Release of Liability form at the event and if not pre-registered with headquarters must present their entry fee to the tournament director prior to the tournament.
 Tournament officials reserve the right to refund any membership and/or entry fee, if they shall choose for any reason not to accept the application for entrance.

 e.
-Any person entering a tournament that is under 18 years of age must have the signature of his/her parent or legal guardian on the entry form.
+Any person entering a tournament that is under 18 years of age must have the signature of his/her parent or legal guardian on the Liability Release form.

 Individuals who have fished two or more tournaments as a designated Professional in a Pro/Am event requiring an individual entry fee of $675 or more in the preceding six months are not eligible to fish.
 This rule does not apply to Amateur status anglers.

-Individuals who are serving as a licensed guide or are paid for guiding on tournament waters within the previous 30 day period are not eligible to compete in American Bass Anglers, Inc., events on that lake(s).
+Individuals who are serving as a licensed guide on tournament waters or are paid for guiding on tournament waters within the previous 30 day period are not eligible to compete in American Bass Anglers, Inc., events on that lake(s).

 7. PRE-TOURNAMENT PRACTICE/OFF-LIMITS: